Induced subgraphs and tree decompositions XVII. Anticomplete sets of large treewidth: Models, strong blocks and an outline of the proof

 We conclude this section with a sketch of the proof of Theorem~\ref{thm:EEZ_candidate}, as follows.
 Using Theorem~\ref{thm:noblock}, we deduce that our graph contains a strong $(k, l)$-block for large $k,l$.
-If this block is induced, then we have an induced subdivision of a large complete graph, and we are done.
+If this block is ``induced,'' then we have an induced subdivision of a large complete graph, and we are done.
 There are four kinds of edges that might make a strong block non-induced: In Section \ref{sec:comp}, we use Ramsey-type methods to show that we can restrict our attention to only those edges that are between paths; this implies the presence of a linear $\mu$-model $K^0$ (for some large $\mu$ depending on $k$ and $l$).

-In Section \ref{sec:half}, our goal is to obtain a $B$-induced $(\rho, \sigma)$-model.
-We proceed in two steps: First, we arrange that each vertex has neighbors in only a few other branch sets (or find a model in which branch sets on one side are singletons).
+In Section \ref{sec:half}, our goal is to extract from $K^0$ a large half-induced complete bipartite induced minor model.
+We proceed in two steps: first, we arrange that each vertex in $V(K^0)$ has neighbors in only a few other branch sets (or we find a model in which branch sets on one side are singletons, and so we can make it half-induced using Ramsey's theorem).
 Second, we use ideas similar to ``alignments'' from previous papers in this series \cite{tw9,tw11,tw12}: For a given branch set $P$, if the other sets attach to it in a simple way (which we call ``aligned''), we use this to control how $P$ attaches to other branch sets.
-Otherwise, we split $P$ into multiple paths, using these as the ``$B$-side'' of the $B$-induced model were looking for in the first place.
+Otherwise, we split $P$ into multiple paths, using these as the ``$B$-side'' of the half-induced model we were looking for in the first place.

-In Section \ref{sec:halftofull} we again use the idea of alignments: Roughly speaking, if the paths on the $A$-side have few edges between them, we get two anticomplete induced subgraphs of large treewidth; if there are many edges, we split two paths into multiple segments, obtaining an induced complete bipartite minor model consisting of these branch sets.
+In Section \ref{sec:halftofull} we again use the idea of alignments.
+Roughly speaking, if the paths on the $A$-side have few edges between them, we get two anticomplete induced subgraphs of large treewidth; if there are many edges, we split two paths into multiple segments, obtaining an induced complete bipartite minor model consisting of these branch sets.
 This will complete the proof of Theorem~\ref{thm:EEZ_candidate}.